Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - **Export Dialog**: Added frontend overlay with options for image selection, mask filtering, export format and destination.
 Backend provides export stats and supports saving exports server-side or downloading to the client.
+- **Layer Visibility**: Visibility toggles are now stored in the database and used as an optional export filter.
+Overlay exports draw only the visible layers when requested.
 - **Database Helpers**: Added `get_image_hashes_by_statuses` and
   `get_layers_by_image_and_statuses` for more efficient export queries.
 - **Image Status Handling**: Backend uses the new status values